practicalli/clojure-cli-config/README.md

 [Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config/) provides a user scope `deps.edn` file containing alias definitions for a wide range of community libraries and tools to that extend the features of Clojure CLI.

+`clojure -X:deps aliases` will list all the alias names at the project and user level.

 Aliases are qualified keywords using descriptive names to clearly convey purpose and provide a level of consistency to minimise cognitive load.

 Common arguments are included in alias definitions via `main-opts` and `:exec-args` to provide a default behaviour and simplify the use aliases.